artcom/artcom.github.io/_posts/2017-06-23-control-robots-via-hololens.md

 ![]({{site.url}}/images/2017-06-22-control-robots-via-hololens/holo-interface.jpg)

-Next jump into the code and try to build an app based on the information flow.
+Next, jump into the code and try to build an app based on the information flow.

 ### Implementation
 - Handle the voice and gesture inputs from the HoloLens
 #### HandsManager.cs

+- Detect hands and sources pressed

 ```csharp
 1 [...]
 2 InteractionManager.SourceDetected += InteractionManager_SourceDetected;